AQA A-level Psychology Social Influence

 Chapter 1: Social Influence

-- Variables affecting conformity: Group size, unanimity, task difficulty (as investigated by Asch)
+- Variables affecting conformity: group size, unanimity and task difficulty as investigated by Asch.

 - Conformity to social roles as investigated by Zimbardo